 Instead of having FAQ’s on your website, it’s better to use contextual help.
 Before users reach out to the company for support, they should have an option to self-serve their support queries.
 You can have a small self-service widget on every page of the website/web-app that contains all help topics that fall under the context of that page.

 This will surely delight your customer because they already want to opt for self-service support.
 75% respondents of Zendesk survey said self-service is a convenient way to address customer service issues.

 No matter how self-intuitive your website/web-app is, having a user onboarding process that helps the user understand your product, always compliments its design.

 Contextual help can either be used to provide product tour when a user visits the website for the first time.
 Or, it can guide the user at every step he takes while completing a task on the website.

 According to Shep Hyken, the customer service expert, ideal customer service is the one that does not put any onus on the customer.
 That is, companies take all responsibilities on themselves, without bothering the customers with anything.
 In the age of online customer service, customers do not even want to take the onus of contacting the company for help.
 In such a scenario, you direly need to have contextual help on your website.

 It’s difficult to implement contextual help using conventional methods.
 Whatfix can help you create and implement contextual help easily for your website/web-app.
-To know how we can help you with this, sign-up for a free customized demo right away.
+We have been listed as one of the top alternatives to solutions such as Walkme, Nickelled, Userlane, Iorad, etc. To know how we can help you with providing contextual & interactive help, sign-up for a free customized demo right away.